jeofree/jeofree.github.io/index.md

+# Courageous, Watchful,
-# Courageous, watchful, & secretely Free
+# and Secretely Free

 ### Useful or interesting things